Frederick C. Bock: World War II

-Upon the entry of the United States into the World War II, Bock enlisted in the Army Air Force, becoming a pilot.
+Upon the entry of the United States into World War II, Bock enlisted in the Army Air Forces, becoming a pilot.
 Bock flew missions from India to China over the Himalayas, a route known as the Hump.
 He also participated in air raids on Japan flown from China.

 Nagasaki atomic bomb raid

 On the Nagasaki Raid, Bock flew the B-29 bomber The Great Artiste, which was used for scientific measurements and photography of the effects caused by the nuclear weapon.

-The bomber which actually dropped Fat Man was called Bockscar, an aircraft named for and usually flown by Bock.
+The bomber that actually dropped Fat Man was called Bockscar, an aircraft named for and usually flown by Bock.
 The staff was swapped just before the raid, and Major Charles Sweeney piloted Bockscar, which flew with The Great Artiste and another aircraft.

 William L. Laurence, a science writer with the New York Times, was a civilian observer aboard The Great Artiste.
 His account of the mission was awarded the 1946 Pulitzer Prize.
 In his book, Dawn Over Zero (Knopf 1946), Laurence describes the scene aboard the B-29:

 I watched Capt.
-Frederick C. Bock, the pilot of our ship, go through the intricate motions of lifting a B-29 off the ground and marveled at the quiet efficiency of this Michigan boy who had majored in philosophy at Chicago University...
-I talked to him on the ground and I was amazed at the transformation that had taken place.
+Frederick C. Bock, the pilot of our ship, went through the intricate motions of lifting a B-29 off the ground and marveled at the quiet efficiency of this Michigan boy who had majored in philosophy at Chicago University...
+I talked to him on the ground, and I was amazed at the transformation that had taken place.
 Man and machine had become one, a modern centaur.